allemas/jdk-22/README.md

     ... x ... y ...
 }
 ```
-Color is not used here, we can unname it with :
+Color is not used here, we can unnamed it with :
 ```java
 if (r instanceof ColoredPoint(Point(int x, int y), _)) { ... x ... y ... }
 ```

-### JEP 447: Statements before super(...) - FEATURE PREVIEW !
+### JEP 447: Statements before super(...) - IT'S A FEATURE PREVIEW !

 The main goal is to give developers greater freedom to express behaviors of constructors by adding logic while maintaining
 the guarantee that constructors run in top-down order during the class instantiation, **ensuring the code in the subclass constructor cannot interfere with the superclass instancation.**